jadecobra/python_tdd_exercises/source/AttributeError.rst

 Solve AttributeError by defining a Class
 ----------------------------------------

 A class is a blueprint that represents an object, it is a collection of functions(methods) and attributes.
 Attributes are names which represent a value.
 Methods are functions that can accept inputs and return a value.
-For example we could define a "Human" class with attributes like eye color, date of birth, height and weight, and methods like age which returns a value based on the current year and date of birth.
+For example we could define a `Human` class with attributes like eye color, date of birth, height and weight, and methods like age which returns a value based on the current year and date of birth.
 Let us explore ``AttributeError`` with classes.

 RED: make it fail
 ^^^^^^^^^^^^^^^^^